 meaning "the second".
 This is the family name of the House of Thani, the ruling family of Qatar.

-Means “the Zahrani” in Arabic, referring to the Zahran (زهران) sub-tribe of the Azd (أزد) of Saudi Arabia.
+Means "the Zahrani" in Arabic, referring to the Zahran (زهران) tribe in Saudi Arabia.
 The name itself is derived from Arabic زهراني (zahran)

 meaning "flowering, blossoming", ultimately from زَهْرَة (zahra)